opencog/opencog/opencog/nlp/aiml/README.md

 * star means "match one or more (space-separated) words" stars are greedy.
 * carat and hash (`^` `#`) mean "match zero or more words"
-* There is an implicit star at the end of all sentences it is less greedy).
+* There is an implicit star at the end of all sentences; it is less greedy).
 * (R11) the wild-card match matches the second of two words in a 2-word topic.
 (TBD XXX what about N words ??)
 * (R14) the wild-card match limited to one of a set.

 ## Pattern Recognition